 - In a bowl, mix together the cream cheese, mayonnaise, Parmesan, onion, and black pepper and until everything is thoroughly combined.

 - Pour the mixture into a 6-inch (15-cm) baking dish or any oven-safe dish.
-Bake for 40 to 50 minutes, so all the ingredients meld together.
+Bake for 50 minutes to one hour, till everything is melted together.
 When the top crust is brown and almost burnt-looking, the dip is ready.
 The darker brown the crust becomes, the better the flavors are.

 - Serve with your favorite crusty bread, crackers, slices of tomatoes, or crunchy vegetables such as radishes, jicama, carrots, and celery.